raymondchan888/sit-cybersecurity-research-group/content/post/aisp-and-sit-collaborate-to-enhance singapore’s-cybersecurity-ecosystem/index.md

 title: "AiSP and SIT Collaborate to Enhance Singapore’s Cybersecurity Ecosystem"
 date: 2022-05-10
 lastmod: 2022-05-10
+publishDate
 image:
-    focal_point: "Right"
+    focal_point: "Smart"
     preview_only: true
-summary: Both organisations will conduct professional training courses and share best practices in the cybersecurity community.
+summary: "Both organisations will conduct professional training courses and share best practices in the cybersecurity community."
 ---

 ***Both organisations will conduct professional training courses and share best practices in the cybersecurity community.***